normanfeltz/php-Minecraft-Skin-Render/README.md

 Project first developed by <a href="https://github.com/supermamie/php-Minecraft-3D-skin" target="_blank">supermamie</a>.
 Later transalated to English by <a href="https://github.com/cajogos/php-Minecraft-3D-Skin-Renderer" target="_blank">cajogos</a>.

-My goal is to fix some issues and hopefully create full support for the 1.8 skins.
+My goal is to fix some issues and hopefully create full support for the 1.8 skins (1.8 support is now partly done).

 ### Example of URL:
 The URL containing most of the options:<br/>